-In the past, we have identified material weaknesses in our internal control over financial reporting, and we cannot assure that significant deficiencies or material weaknesses in our internal control over financial reporting will not be identified in the future.
-Furthermore, before we acquired Linx and in the years ended December 31, 2020, 2019 and 2018 management of Linx and its independent accountants identified material weaknesses on financial reporting of Linx.
+In 2017, we have identified material weaknesses in our internal control over financial reporting, and we cannot assure that significant deficiencies or material weaknesses in our internal control over financial reporting will not be identified in the future.
+Furthermore, before we acquired Linx, prior to the year ended December 31, 2020, management of Linx identified material weaknesses on financial reporting of Linx.
 If we fail to maintain the adequacy of our internal control over financial reporting, as the laws, regulations and policies standards are modified, supplemented or amended from time to time, we may not be able to conclude on an ongoing basis that we have effective internal control over financial reporting in accordance with Section 404 of the Sarbanes-Oxley Act of 2002.
 If we fail to maintain an effective internal control environment, we could suffer material misstatements in our financial statements, fail to meet our reporting obligations or fail to prevent fraud, which would likely cause investors to lose confidence in our reported financial information.
 This could, in turn, limit our access to capital markets, harm our results of operations, and lead to a decline in the trading price of our Class A common shares.
 Additionally, ineffective internal control over financial reporting could expose us to increased risk of fraud or misuse of corporate assets and subject us to potential delisting from Nasdaq, regulatory investigations and civil or criminal sanctions.